couchbaselabs/sdk-rfcs/rfc/0084-app-service-level-telemetry.md

 * presence of the `appTelemetry` property of the node in `nodexExt` entry of the configuration (NOTE: the exact name and semantics of the value might be defined by the server team later).
-In this case the SDK would either use hardcoded path or extract one from the JSON configuration and use for and build the endpoint address the websocket connection.
+In this case the SDK would either use hard-coded path or extract one from the JSON configuration and use for and build the endpoint address the websocket connection.

-* presence of the `app_telemetry_endpoint` property in the connection option, or similar optiion in the `ClusterOptions`:
+* presence of the `app_telemetry_endpoint` property in the connection option, or similar option in the `ClusterOptions`:

       couchbases://abc.cloud.couchbase.com?app_telemetry_endpoint=ws://localhost:9090/app_telemetry